Sunbertrs/mai_pico_configurator/README.md

 ## To-do

-- Support for non Windows platforms.
+- Better support for non Windows platforms.

-- Add more functions.
+- Add more features.

-Any suggestions for new features, bug report ~~or pull requests~~ are welcome.
+Any suggestions for new features, bug report or pull requests are welcome.

-The project is still under development, the stable version will be released soon.
-Stay tuned!

 ## Introduction